Medical Schemes Don’t Want to Pay for C-Sections Any More

 An official of the Council for Medical Schemes (CMS) has reported that medical schemes are unhappy with the number of C-sections claims by South African women.

 Dr Anton de Villiers, head of research and monitoring at the CMS, says a massive 71% of all births in private hospitals are by Caesarean section.
 He called this “unacceptable”.

 World Health Organisation (WHO) guidelines say 10 – 15% of births should be by C-section.

-Dr de Villiers told the parliamentary committee for health that when the Prescribed Minimum Benefits (PMBs) for medical schemes were reviewed again, childbirth methods should be discussed.
+Dr de Villiers told the parliamentary committee for health that childbirth methods need discussion during the next Prescribed Minimum Benefits (PMBs) review.

 Dr Heinrich Volmink, DA MP, who is a member of the parliamentary committee, said 71% was a worrying figure.
 He noted that even in the public sector 23% of births were by C-section and even this was very high.